savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/activeContext.md

   workflows connect and transition between each other, including a visual diagram

-- **Documentation Management**: Created and improved an update_docs.bat script to streamline the process of committing and pushing documentation changes to GitHub, with options to handle documentation-only or all file changes
+- **Documentation Management**: Created and improved scripts to streamline the process of committing and pushing documentation changes to GitHub, with fully automated operations

 - **Documentation Structure**: Organized the workflows documentation with consistent formatting, clear navigation hierarchy, and cross-references between related workflows

 ## Impact of Changes

+The branch-specific content protection provides:

+- Ability to maintain different content between branches (inspiration folder in main but not in development)
+- Automatic preservation of branch-specific content during merges
+- Clean separation of concerns between production and development environments
+- Simplified workflow for managing branch-specific content

 The dual-branch structure provides: